Birla Corporation: Removal and reinstatement of Harsh Vardhan Lodha

-On September 19, 2020, the Calcutta High Court ordered the removal of Harsh Vardhan Lodha from all the directorships and other positions in the trust's and societies of the MP Birla Group of Companies.
+On 19 September 2020, the Calcutta High Court ordered the removal of Harsh Vardhan Lodha from all the directorships and other positions in the trust's and societies of the MP Birla Group of Companies.

 In July 2021, The Supreme Court ruled that Harsh Vardhan Lodha can continue as director and chairman in Birla Corporation, Universal Cables, Vindhya Telelinks and Birla Cable.
+However the company has been a part of major controversies since the reinstatement of Harsh Vardhan Lodha.

+Philanthropy

 Healthcare

 Birla Corporation is a supporter of health, education, and social welfare under the MP Birla Group.
-Priyamvada Birla showed an interest in health care, helping to build hospitals and funding research ranging from eye health to cardiology, neurology, and orthopedics.
+Priyamvada Birla showed an interest in health care, helping to build hospitals and funding research ranging from eye health to cardiology, oncology, neurology, and orthopedics.
 She also founded the Priyamvada Birla Cancer Research Institute and joined with Aravind Eye Care Center to build the Priyamvada Birla Aravind Eye Hospital.
+After the death of Priyamvada Birla, the healthcare units like hospitals and research centres under her leadership have reached a stagnant phase with no major improvements in research and development factor.
 Medical students train at these hospitals.

 Education

 The MP Birla Foundation built many schools in India.
 These schools include institutions, industrial training in computers, mechanical and electrical studies, a Sanskrit school for students interested in Vedic studies.
 They also cater to children of employees at Birla with an education taught in Hindi and financial aid for students.
-The Birla Foundation, founded by MP Birla, strives to develop innovative and strong individuals and prepare them for the world.